High Court of Malawi - 2002

 2 October 2002

-Court confirmed a 3.5-year burglary sentence, holding it appropriate for a simple trespass by a young first offender.
+Court confirmed a 3.5-year burglary sentence, holding it not manifestly excessive for a simple, non-violent first offence.

 2 October 2002